andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 When owning the full stack of the web platform, we have access to all the tools the web platform provides.

+The web server provides access to the HTTP request object.
+On incoming request, we can determine the user's language, light/dark mode preference, and more.
+We also have access to HTTP cookies and redirects to manage user sessions.

+These tools allow us to enhance the user experience, avoid unnecessary network requests, and improve the performance of our application.

 When deciding if something should be implemented on the client or on the server, we should always consider the trade-offs.
 Some things are better off implemented on the server and some other things can simply not be done on the client.
 Having access to both sides of the web platform gives us the flexibility to make the right decision.

-For instance, when using large libraries or doing heavy computations, it might be better to implement them on the server to avoid bloating the client bundle.
+For instance, when using large libraries, it might be better to use them on the server to avoid bloating the client bundle.

+Or when fetching data, we might want to fetch data on the server to filter out unused fields before sending the data to the client to avoid overfetching.

 ## X + web server